Gabriella Bosco: Awards and honours

 Bosco and co-authors were awarded the IEEE/OSA Journal of Lightwave Technology Best Paper Award in 2014 and 2015, for the papers "On the Performance of Nyquist-WDM Terabit Superchannels Based on PM-BPSK, PM-QPSK, PM-8QAM or PM-16QAM Subcarriers" (2011) and "Mode-Division Multiplexing Over 96 km of Few-Mode Fiber Using Coherent 6x6 MIMO Processing" (2012).
 The award recognises top-cited papers that have been published in the Journal two or three years preceding the award.

 She was elected as Fellow of The Optical Society in 2017 and the Institute of Electrical and Electronics Engineers in 2019, for her "pioneering contributions to the modeling and design of coherent optical communication systems".

+In 2024 she received the IEEE Photonics Society Distinguished Service Award for “dedicated service to the Photonics Society with exceptional contributions to Publications and Conferences”.